Suggested Steps Prior to Proceeding

 - A copy of the deed is also useful to indicate any deed restrictions.

-Schematic Design Drawings
+Schematic Design Drawings (Design)

-The design process time frame is flexiable to meet your needs however it is important not to rush the process.
-A typical design timefame ranges from three to six months.
+The design process time frame is flexible to meet your needs however it is important not to rush the process.
+A typical design timeframe ranges from three to six months.
 This is very dependent on how quickly the church can make decisions.
 The other factor that can affect this is the design professional’s experience.
 An experienced church specialist will come close to your initial needs in a shorter time.